whomfire01/fedramp-demo/README.md

 # FedRAMP Automation Demo for IBM Compliance Role

 This project demonstrates how to automate FedRAMP compliance processes.
-Drawing from IBM's use of Xacta for compliance documentation, I developed tools that mirror these automated workflows - generating System Security Plans, POA&Ms, and compliance reports without manual intervention.
+Drawing from IBM's use of Xacta for compliance documentation, I developed tools that use OSCAL to mirror Xacta's automated workflows - generating System Security Plans, POA&Ms, and compliance reports without manual intervention.

 System vulnerabilities evolve constantly, requiring frequent updates to compliance documentation.
-My project addresses this by automating documentation updates based on vulnerability scans, making compliance management both efficient and precise.
-The tools are particularly effective at automating POA&M updates, creating a seamless connection between vulnerability management and compliance reporting.
+This project addresses that need by automating documentation updates based on vulnerability scans, making compliance management both efficient and precise.
+The tools are particularly effective at automating POA&M updates, creating a tight connection between vulnerability management and compliance reporting.

-Looking forward, Xacta workflows that incorporate OSCAL have significant potential for automating compliance in complex environments, especially those managing multiple Cloud Service Offerings within a single boundary.
-This standardized approach to security controls opens up new possibilities for efficient compliance automation.
+Looking forward, Xacta workflows that incorporate OSCAL have significant potential for automating compliance in complex environments, especially to manage multiple CSOs within a single boundary.
+This standardized approach to security controls opens up new possibilities for streamlining compliance authorization and continuous monitoring.

 – Steve Moore